-HUMIRA accounted for approximately 61% of AbbVie's total net revenues in 2018.
+HUMIRA accounted for approximately 58% of AbbVie's total net revenues in 2019.
 Any significant event that adversely affects HUMIRA's revenues could have a material adverse impact on AbbVie's results of operations and cash flows.
-These events could include loss of patent protection for HUMIRA, the commercialization of biosimilars of HUMIRA, the discovery of previously unknown side effects or impaired efficacy, increased competition from the introduction of new, more effective or less expensive treatments and discontinuation or removal from the market of HUMIRA for any reason.
+These events could include loss of patent protection for HUMIRA (as described further in "-The expiration or loss of patent protection and licenses may adversely affect AbbVie's future revenues and operating earnings" above), the commercialization of biosimilars of HUMIRA, the discovery of previously unknown side effects or impaired efficacy, increased competition from the introduction of new, more effective or less expensive treatments and discontinuation or removal from the market of HUMIRA for any reason.